Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 # What's the Problem with Galaxy Rotation?

 - **Dark matter**: An invisible halo of mysterious stuff surrounding galaxies, providing extra gravity to keep those outer stars speeding along.
 It's the leading theory, but we haven't directly detected dark matter particles yet.

 - **Modified gravity**: Tweaks to Newton's or Einstein's laws at large scales, like MOND (Modified Newtonian Dynamics), which changes how gravity works in low-acceleration environments.Both have their fans and flaws, but what if there's another explanation?
 Enter the Mezzi effect.

-## Introducing the Mezzi Effect: A Relativistic TwistIn his paper titled

-## Testing It Out: Evidence from Real GalaxiesBenaissa didn't just theorize; he tested it.

-## Why Does This Matter?
-And What's Next?

 ---